 - All Massachusetts Community Colleges (Automotive, Culinary, DVC, Early Education and Teaching, Health Assisting, Hospitality)

 Students have the opportunity to earn high school and college credits simultaneously.
 In order to be able to access these classes, students should speak with their guidance counselor about classes and the process.
 Minuteman is a dual enrollment site, meaning students taking classes at Minuteman can earn credit from Middlesex Community College.
-More information can be found here:
+More information found here.

 Advanced Placement (AP)